giangnguyen13/giangnguyen13/README.md

 ## About me (❁´◡`❁)

-- 👩‍🎓 I will graduate by end of 2021 ヾ(≧ ▽ ≦)ゝ
-- 🌱 I’m currently learning Front-end Frameworks (React in particular)
+- 👩‍🎓 I'm CS graduate at Centennial College ✍️(◔◡◔)
+- 🌱 My strength is Backend dev, but I also know Frontend frameworks as well
-- 👯 I’m looking to collaborate on React, Laravel, ASP.NET
-- 🤔 I’m looking for help with anything that I'm learning now ( •̀ ω •́ )y
+- 👯 I’m looking to collaborate with people on Tech Industry ( •̀ ω •́ )y
-- 💬 Ask me anything about Laravel, SQL, Web-Dev
+- 💬 Ask me anything (👉 ﾟヮﾟ)👉 Laravel, SQL, Web Development
 - ✉ Reach me at: [giangkawaii1999@gmail.com](mailto:giangkawaii1999@gmail.com)
 - ❓ Want to know more?
-[View my resume here](https://drive.google.com/file/d/1NA0np-qZgq0Qhqvx-FU4Xn-ePNhsIEHl/view)
+[View my profile here](#)

 ## My Stack (o ゜ ▽ ゜)o☆